scarlatti/roseingrave/README.md

 there is a workaround for this issue.)

-Each field under `"metaDataFields"` defines the header name of each row above the bars section, with the exception of the two following special fields:
+Each field under `"metaDataFields"` defines the header name of each row above the bars section.

+Each field under `"commentFields"` has the following meaning:

 - `"columns"`: The right-most column, where comments can be left on any of the rows or bars.